 What are volatile organic compounds?

 A volatile organic compound (VOC) is a chemical that has a significant vapor pressure at ordinary, room temperature conditions.

-VOCs and the photochemical reactions they are involved in the lead to the formation of ground-level ozone which is bad for human health.
-Whenever aerosol cans emit volatile organic compounds in the air it causes ozone depletion which results to global warming.
+VOCs and the photochemical reactions they are involved in lead to the formation of ground-level ozone which is bad for human health.
+Whenever aerosol cans emit volatile organic compounds into the air it causes ozone depletion, which results in global warming.

 See Related: Best Books on Pollution

 Many are said to be CFC-free and, therefore, supposedly safe for the environment.
 However, according to a study from the Harvard School of Public Health, there is little evidence that CFC replacements in aerosols pose a significantly lower risk to the ozone layer.

 Also, these “CFC-free” products also contain harmful chemicals such as Butane, Isobutane, and Alcohol.